 Using the provided Needle Driver, attach the Needle Driver to the needle of the implant, such that the Needle Driver grips the needle in a perpendicular orientation.
+Do not grab the needle at the swage.

 Evaluate the available tissue of the plantar plate, and consider anchor placement to allow enough room for placement of separate medial and lateral anchors.
-Carefully pass the needle through the plantar plate from plantar to dorsal.
+Carefully pass the needle through the plantar plate from dorsal to plantar.

-Retrieve the needle from the dorsal aspect of the plantar plate and pull the Shuttle Anchor through the plantar plate, seating the Tensioning Anchor against the plantar surface of the plantar plate.
+Retrieve the needle from the plantar aspect of the plantar plate and pull the Shuttle Anchor through the plantar plate, seating the Tensioning Anchor against the dorsal surface of the plantar plate.

-Per surgeon preference, the Tensioning Anchor can be seated on the dorsal side of the plate as well.
-If this orientation is preferred, pass the needle in a dorsal to plantar direction.
+Per surgeon preference, the Tensioning Anchor can be seated on the plantar side of the plate as well.
+If this orientation is preferred, pass the needle in a plantar to dorsal direction.